IoT Devices and Sensors: Types, Functions, and Use Cases

 Sensing the Environment

-IoT devices are equipped with various sensors that gather data from the surrounding environment.
-Sensors such as temperature sensors, humidity sensors, motion sensors, and light sensors detect and measure specific physical parameters relevant to the device’s purpose.
+IoT devices are equipped with sensors that gather data from their surroundings.
+Temperature, humidity, motion, and light sensors detect and measure specific physical parameters relevant to the device’s purpose.

-IoT devices employ sensors such as accelerometers, gyroscopes, and cameras to capture real-time information about movement, orientation, and visual data.
-These sensors enable devices to understand their physical context and collect data for analysis.
+Sensors such as accelerometers, gyroscopes, and cameras capture real-time information about movement, orientation, and visual context.
+This allows devices to understand their physical environment and collect data for further analysis.

 2. Data Transmission